Mushigarou/Born2beroot/README.md

 - Set up a service of your choice (justify your choice)
 	- NGINX / Apache2 excluded!
 	- To complete bonus part, you may open more ports to suit your needs.
 Of course, the UFW/Firewalld rules has to be adapted accordingly.

-### You only have to turn in a signature.txt file at the root of your Git repository.